 E3.1.1 The purpose of this provision is to ensure that use and development is appropriately designed, located, serviced, constructed or managed to reduce to within tolerable limits the risk to human life and property and the cost to the community, caused by landslides.

-- (a) Development for buildings and works or subdivision on land within a Landslide Hazard Area; - (b) Use of land for vulnerable use or hazardous use within a Landslide Hazard Area.
+- E3.2.1 This Code applies to: - (a) Development for buildings and works or subdivision on land within a Landslide Hazard Area; - (b) Use of land for vulnerable use or hazardous use within a Landslide Hazard Area.